nhsconnect/FHIR-ODS-API/pages/overview/overview_guide_versioning.md

 ## Alpha ##

 This implementation guide is in currently in an alpha state at the moment.
-This means that changes and releases are occurring regularly.
+This means that changes and releases are occuring regularly.

 ### Semantic Versioning ###